sanjayrawat1/bookshop/edge-service/README.md

 Besides using **ReactiveSecurityContextHolder** directly, we can use the annotations **@CurrentSecurityContext** and **@AuthenticationPrincipal** to inject the
 **SecurityContext** and the principal (in this case, **OidcUser**) respectively.

+Consider what happened when you tried to access the **/user** endpoint and got redirected to Keycloak.
+After successfully validating the user's credentials, Keycloak called Edge Service back and sent the ID Token for the newly authenticated user.
+Then Edge Service stored the token and redirected the browser to the required endpoint, together with a session cookie.
+From that point on, any communication between the browser and Edge Service will use that session cookie to identify the authenticated context for that user.
+No token is exposed to the browser.

+The ID Token is stored in OidcUser, part of Authentication and ultimately included in SecurityContext.
+We used the Spring Session project to make Edge Service store session data in an external data service (Redis), so it could remain stateless and be able to scale out.
+SecurityContext objects are included in the session data and are therefore stored in Redis automatically, making it possible for Edge Service to scale out without any problem.

+Another option for retrieving the currently authenticated user (the principal) is from the context associated with a specific HTTP request (called the exchange).
+We'll use that option to update the rate limiter configuration.
+We implemented rate-limiting with Spring Cloud Gateway and Redis.
+Currently, the rate-limiting is computed based on the total number of requests received every second.
+We should update it to apply the rate limits to each user independently.